Flat Rate Tuition: The Key to Cheaper College?

 This doesn’t mean that flat rate tuition programs are a scam or that I’m against flat rate tuition.
 These programs can be a great way to help reduce the cost of college for many students and families.
 What I am against is colleges using flat rate tuition as a marketing tool.
 Colleges tout these programs as one way they’re helping make college more affordable.
 The reality is, these programs don’t cost colleges much.
 Students taking fewer than the maximum credits are really the ones paying for the program.

 Given all this, some students would clearly be better off going to a college that charges tuition by the credit hour.
 They would pay the same tuition rate as all other students, regardless of how many (or few) credits they took.

 How to Get the Best Deal with Flat Rate Tuition

-If you’re trying to figure out which school is the best deal, here are a few steps you should take.
+To figure out if a school with flat rate tuition is the best deal for you, here are a few steps you should take.

 Be realistic about how many credits you will take

 If you’re able to take 18 credits a semester, then a flat rate tuition program is a great choice for you.
 You’ll get maximum financial benefit from the program, graduate faster and probably have less student loan debt.